gwcbi/haphpipe_docs/hp-docs/docs/phylo.md

 **Step 2: Model Selection**

-Now, we will use the *model_test* stage to determine the best-fit evolutionary model for our data.
-This is an input to the tree building stage.
+Now, we will use the *model_test* module to determine the best-fit evolutionary model for our data.
+This is an input to the tree building module.
 We will use this command to generate best-fit models available in RAxML:
 ```
 haphpipe model_test --seqs hp_multiple_align/alignment_region00.fasta --run_id alignment_region00 --template raxml
 ```